ColeSkene/Arbela-CovidImpactAssessment-PowerApp/README.md

 	1. Open the COVID Market Impact Tools solution
 	2. At the right side of the Command Bar, select Model-driven App in the drop-down menu to filter the list
 	3. Select the "Impact Assessment App" component to open the App Designer, and click "Play" to run the Model-driven App
-	4. From the Impact Assessment App, click "Sales Territories" under the Configuration section of the site map on the left side of the screen
+	4. From the Impact Assessment App, click "Sales Territories" under the Reference section of the site map on the left side of the screen
 		a.
 Click "Import from Excel"
 		b.
 Click "Choose File" then navigate to and select the "Impact Assessment - Sales Territories (Sample).xlsx" downloaded previously
 		c.
 Proceed through the wizard and select "Finish Import" to initiate the import
 		d.
 After a few seconds, refresh to find three sample Sales Territories present in the "Active Sales Territories" view
-	5. Click "Industries" under the Configuration section of the site map on the left side of the screen
+	5. Click "Industries" under the Reference section of the site map on the left side of the screen
 		a.
 Click "Import from Excel"
 		b.
 Click "Choose File" then navigate to and select the "Impact Assessment - Industries (Sample).xlsx" downloaded previously
 		c.
 Proceed through the wizard and select "Finish Import" to initiate the import
 		d.
 After a few seconds, refresh to find three sample Industries present in the "Active Industries" view
-	6. Click "Business Segments" under the Configuration section of the site map on the left side of the screen
+	6. Click "Business Segments" under the Reference section of the site map on the left side of the screen
 		a.
 Click "Import from Excel"
 		b.
 Click "Choose File" then navigate to and select the "Impact Assessment - Business Segments (Sample).xlsx" downloaded previously
 		c.
 Proceed through the wizard and select "Finish Import" to initiate the import